 The history of gender roles in society has some explanation for the lack of female coaches over the past few decades.

-Women are given lower-level coaching roles which financially build the foundations of sporting clubs to develop elite athletes.
+Women financially build sporting clubs through lower-level coaching roles.
 As a consequence, they lack the opportunity to train top tier athletes and are not chosen as coaches for major events.

 Another influencing factor on female coaching involvement is the history of male dominance in sport.
 For as long as structured sport has been running, male athletes have had higher participation rates and salaries.
 However, as women’s sport has expanded over recent years, coaching roles for women have not developed in the same way.